Adithya1894/RPC-A2/README.md

 go to the directory where the client and server files are located(In this case it is the root folder)

 ./print_server - to start the server
-./print_client server_host - to start the client
+./print_client server_host - to start the client  (server_host is the address of the server where you are running the server if it is your local machine then keep it as localhost)

 Now you can use the application.